 RIT Programs (Global Campuses, Faculty-Led, Exchange Programs, RIT International Research)

 Students will be covered by RIT's Travel Assistance Provider On Call and will be emailed an insurance card and overview of the policy prior to leaving for your study abroad program (print the card and carry it in your wallet).
 Instructions on adding the On Call dedicated RIT phone number to your phone contacts will also be provided and you should do this before traveling.
 On Call may provide assistance for finding local medical providers, coordination of illness/medical issues (including translation services if needed), coverage for medical care, doctor/hospital visits, and emergency evacuation due to accident, illness, or safety reasons.

 RIT Affiliate Programs*

 Students going on affiliate study abroad programs will have international health insurance coverage through your provider.
 Ask your program provider for details on your insurance coverage.

-*A few of RIT's affiliate providers do not provide international health insurance - School for Field Studies, Siena School for Liberal Arts, Sea Semester, SRISA.
+*A few of RIT's affiliate providers do not provide international health insurance - Budapest Semester in Mathematics, School for Field Studies, Siena School for Liberal Arts, Sea Semester, SRISA.
 RIT students studying abroad through one of these providers will be covered by RIT's On Call insurance.

 Purchasing International Health Insurance

 The resources below provide information on purchasing international health insurance if you are not covered under On Call, your affiliate study abroad provider, or just wish to have supplemental insurance.
 When shopping for international health insurance, costs vary depending on the amount of coverage you want (typically $100,000) and if you want a co-pay.

 - RIT Student Accident & Sickness Insurance Program - RIT student insurance with international coverage

 - International Student Identity Card - includes international health insurance for U.S. students

 - HTH Worldwide - international medical insurance